-Nervous about making travel plans after the worldwide travel alert?
+Nervous about making travel plans?
 Here are some things you should know about trip cancellation insurance.

 Like most insurance policies, it’s hard to decipher the value of trip cancellation and interruption policies.
 Based on my reading, here are six things you should consider before purchasing a policy: